eddeee888/workshop-react-custom-hooks/exercise.md

 `src/pages/Login/Login.answer-2b.tsx`

-## Exercise 3: Create reusable and flexible custom hook
+## Exercise 3: Create custom hook to handle form inputs

 While `useAuthenticationForm` can be reused between `Login` and `Signup`, its reusability is limited to these 2 components.
 What if `Signup` has more fields such as first name and last name?